Duet3D/wiki-content/User_manual/RepRapFirmware/CAN_limitations.md

 Limitations in firmware 3.6 and earlier:
 * Stalls of expansion board motors cannot be used for homing.
 We expect to remove this restriction in firmware 3.7.
-* Cold extrusion prevention is not enforced on extruders driven from CAN-connected expansion boards.
-We expect to remove this restriction in firmware 3.5.
 * The M571 command cannot be used in conjunction with extruders driven from CAN-connected expansion boards.
 * Using the reset button on the Duet 3 mainboards does not reset the expansion boards. they need to be reset explicitly (M999 Bnn).
 A soft reset of the mainboard (M999) will cause the expansion boards to reset.